SUSE/suse-at-home/README.md

 ### Storage

-Longhorn - highly available persistent block storage for your Kubernetes workloads
+<a href="install/InstallLonghorn.md">Longhorn </a>- highly available persistent block storage for your Kubernetes workloads
 <a href="install/Lab-LocalStorage">Configure local storage (K3s)</a>

 Mounting NFS in a Deployment